 Joy of the Mountains – A Climber’s Life

 John was one of the most admired climbers of his generation.
-His loss was felt keenly not only because of his achievements as a mountaineer, in New Zealandand and overseas, but also because his character and personality endeared him to people of all walks of life.
+His loss was felt keenly not only because of his achievements as a mountaineer, in New Zealand and overseas but also because his character and personality endeared him to people from all walks of life.

 He was a member of a significant generation of New Zealand climbers.
 Growing up through the years of World War II, this generation, after the war’s end, completed the exploration of the New Zealand mountains and ascended the last of the country’s unclimbed peaks.
 This was also the first generation of New Zealand climbers to test their mettle, in many numbers, on mountains overseas.